François-René de Chateaubriand: Consulate and Empire

 Chateaubriand took advantage of the amnesty issued to émigrés to return to France in May 1800 (under the French Consulate); he edited the Mercure de France.
 In 1802, he won fame with Génie du christianisme ("The Genius of Christianity"), an apologia for the Catholic faith which contributed to the post-revolutionary religious revival in France.
 It also won him the favour of Napoleon Bonaparte, who was eager to win over the Catholic Church at the time.

 James McMillan argues that a Europe-wide Catholic Revival emerged from the change in the cultural climate from intellectually-oriented classicism to emotionally-based Romanticism.
 He concludes that Chateaubriand's book:

 Appointed secretary of the legation to the Holy See by Napoleon, he accompanied Cardinal Fesch to Rome.
 But the two men soon quarrelled, and Chateaubriand was appointed minister to the Republic of Valais in November 1803.
-He resigned his post in disgust after Napoleon ordered the execution in 1804 of Louis XVI's cousin, Louis-Antoine-Henri de Bourbon-Condé, duc d'Enghien.
+He resigned his post in disgust after Napoleon ordered the execution in 1804 of Louis XVI's cousin, Louis Antoine, Duke of Enghien.
 Chateaubriand was, after his resignation, completely dependent on his literary efforts.
 However, and quite unexpectedly, he received a large sum of money from the Russian Tsarina Elizabeth Alexeievna.
 She had seen him as a defender of Christianity and thus worthy of her royal support.

-Chateaubriand used his new-found wealth in 1806 to visit Greece, Asia Minor, The Ottoman Empire, Egypt, Tunisia, and Spain.
+Chateaubriand used his new-found wealth in 1806 to visit Greece, Asia Minor, the Ottoman Empire, Egypt, Tunisia, and Spain.
 The notes he made on his travels later formed part of a prose epic, Les Martyrs, set during the Roman persecution of early Christianity.
 His notes also furnished a running account of the trip itself, published in 1811 as the Itinéraire de Paris à Jérusalem (Itinerary from Paris to Jerusalem).
 The Spanish stage of the journey inspired a third novella, Les aventures du dernier Abencérage (The Adventures of the Last Abencerrage), which appeared in 1826.

 On his return to France at the end of 1806, he published a severe criticism of Napoleon, comparing him to Nero and predicting the emergence of a new Tacitus.
 Napoleon famously threatened to have Chateaubriand sabred on the steps of the Tuileries Palace for it, but settled for merely banishing him from the city.
 Chateaubriand therefore retired, in 1807, to a modest estate he called Vallée-aux-Loups ("Wolf Valley"), in Châtenay-Malabry, 11 km south of central Paris, where he lived until 1817.
 Here he finished Les Martyrs, which appeared in 1809, and began the first drafts of his Mémoires d’Outre-Tombe.
 He was elected to the Académie française in 1811, but, given his plan to infuse his acceptance speech with criticism of the Revolution, he could not occupy his seat until after the Bourbon Restoration.
-His literary friends during this period included Madame de Staël, Joseph Joubert and Pierre-Simon Ballanche.
+His literary friends during this period included Madame de Staël, Joseph Joubert, and Pierre-Simon Ballanche.